purcell/default-text-scale/README.md

 It's handy for quickly adjusting the font size for readability or impromptu screen-sharing.

+**Note that as of Emacs 29, many users might prefer the built-in `global-text-scale-adjust` system.**

 ## Installation

 Install `default-text-scale` from the [MELPA](http://melpa.org)